-Hampden v Murrayfield: Scottish FA delay Scotland games decision
+Hampden v Murrayfield: Scottish FA delays Scotland games decision

 The board had final tours of Hampden and Murrayfield on Tuesday, having spent several days poring over thick dossiers on each bid.

-The Scottish FA has an option to renew their lease on Hampden - the national team's home since 1906 - but they commissioned a feasibility study to assess all the options.
+The Scottish FA has an option to renew their lease on Hampden - the national team's home since 1906 - but it commissioned a feasibility study to assess all the options.

 After rejecting a proposal in January from Celtic and Rangers to share hosting of internationals and domestic cup matches, the choice boiled down to remaining at Hampden or moving to Murrayfield.

-League Two club Queen's Park agreed in principle in March to sell Hampden to the Scottish FA - a development thought to make it more likely the governing body would keep hosting games there.
+Queen's Park agreed in principle in March to sell Hampden to the Scottish FA - a development thought to make it more likely the governing body would keep hosting games there.

 But various hurdles - including the cost of such a deal - do not make it a foregone conclusion.